srid/guide.cerveau.app/neuron-diff.md

 Cerveau uses neuron underneath and as such behaves the same as neuron.
 However, there are also some differences you should be aware of:

 * **Raw HTML** is unsupported.
 For security reasons, Cerveau will show the raw HTML in your zettel file as-is, without rendering it.
+* Org mode is not supported.
+Only Markdown notes will be displayed.

 See also <known-issues?cf> for some differences not listed here.